Table of Contents

 According to Gartner, poor data quality costs organizations an average of $12.9 million every year.
 Bad data is the biggest detriment to launching your strategic initiatives and achieving your business goals.

-Like a brick wall, it can stand between you and your most strategic business initiatives.
+Like a brick wall, bad data can stand between you and your most strategic business initiatives.
 Whether it’s a long-delayed digital transformation, a complicated post-merger integration or a disruptive new cross-selling campaign, poor-quality data can stifle innovation and lead to missed opportunities.

 Fortunately, you are not alone.
 Many organizations are suffering the same issues that come with poor data quality because they often share common root causes of poor data quality: